Houston Area

 The Houstonian Hotel, Club and Spa

-Best option for golfers near Memorial Park
+Best for Memorial Park access

 Sits half a mile from Memorial Park on 18 wooded acres in the Galleria corridor.
 The concierge arranges tee times at Redstone, and the property includes a 125,000 square-foot athletic facility that doubles as a legitimate recovery option after a long day on the course.
 The Four Diamond rating and forest setting make it an outlier among Houston hotels.
 Best for groups who want a premium base.